Tel Lachish: Garfinkel expedition (2013)

 In 2013, a fourth expedition to Lachish was begun under the direction of Yosef Garfinkel, Michael G. Hasel, and Martin G. Klingbeil to investigate the Iron Age history of the site on behalf of the Institute of Archaeology, The Hebrew University of Jerusalem, and the Institute of Archaeology, Southern Adventist University.
 Other consortium institutions include Virginia Commonwealth University, Oakland University and Korea Biblical Geography Research Institute.
 The excavations were concentrated in the northeast corner of the site near the location of the Middle Bronze Age gate and fortress.
 In the topsoil, unstratified, was found a dark blue diorite scarab of the Egyptian New Kingdom period.

 In 2014, during the Fourth Expedition to Lachish, led by archaeologist Saar Ganor, a small potsherd with letters from a 12th-century BCE alphabet, was found in the ruins of a Late Bronze Age temple.
 One researcher called it, a "once in a generation" find.

 A fifth expedition, running from 2015 to 2016, was conducted as part of developing the site as a national park.
 A gate shrine of Level III, destroyed during the Assyrian assault and a toilet installation were found.
 It has been suggested that the toilet, in a gate shrine, was part of Hezekiah's campaign against idolatry.
 Two altars in the shrine also had their horns damaged in possible desecration.

 Digs since 2017

-The Korean Lachish Excavation Team led by Hong Soon-hwa, reported that they had "uncovered a wide range of 10th century BC items, from houses with earthenware items and cooking stoves, to animal bones, olive seeds, spearheads, fortress walls and other objects" on July 5, 2017.
+The Korean Lachish Excavation Team led by Hong Soon-hwa, reported that they had "uncovered a wide range of 10th century BCE items, from houses with earthenware items and cooking stoves, to animal bones, olive seeds, spearheads, fortress walls and other objects" on July 5, 2017.

 Since 2017, the Austro-Israeli excavation is exploring the Middle and Late Bronze Age strata at the site.
 The project is conducted a joint project of Hebrew University and the Institute for Oriental and European Archaeology of the Austrian Academy of Sciences and is co-directed by Felix Höflmayer and Katharina Streit.
 The project is funded by the Austrian Science Fund.

-In 2018 a pottery sherd, dated to the 15th century BC, was found with alphabetic text.
+In 2018 a pottery sherd, dated to the 15th century BCE, was found with alphabetic text.
 This fills a gap in the development history of alphabetic writing.
+In 2019 a hieratic ostracon was found, dated to the time of the Egyptian 18th Dynasty.
+It is described by the excavators as a name list with allocated provisions in Canaanite.